moskalyk/flu-ens/README.md

 # flu-ens
-an approach for routing that checks a text record for a ed25519 peer id at the `fluence_project` (could be anything really) key value, and returns a greeting from that peer
+an approach for routing that checks an ens text record for a ed25519 peer id at the `fluence_project` (could be anything really) key value, and returns a greeting from that peer

 ## how to run